xkisxk/tp/docs/UserGuide.md

 ## Main Menu
 ### Adding a deck: `add`
+Creates and adds a new deck with the given name, if it does not already exist.

+Format: `add <name of deck>`

+Example of Usage:

+`add English vocab`

+Expected outcome:

 ### Viewing all decks: `view`
+Displays the names of all decks.

+Format: `view`

+Expected outcome:

 ### Editing a deck: `edit`
 Edits the name of the deck indicated by the index.